neogeo-mf/MT32-PI-HC/README.md

 ## Installation (if setting up a device from scratch)

-1. Download the latest release from the [Releases] section.
+1. Download the latest release from: https://github.com/Chiptune-Anamnesis/MT32-PI-HC/releases

 2. Extract contents to a blank [FAT32-formatted SD card][SD card preparation].